HonorarPlus/cefpython/docs/Tutorial.md

 Do not enable this value if the application does not use off-screen rendering as it may reduce rendering performance on some systems.

-Another thing that distincts windowed rendering from off-screen rendering is that when creating browser you have to call SetAsOffscreen method on the WindowInfo object.
+Another thing that distinct windowed rendering from off-screen rendering is that when creating browser you have to call SetAsOffscreen method on the WindowInfo object.
 Code from the example: